The Walking Dead (video game series): The Walking Dead: The Telltale Definitive Series (2019)

-Skybound published The Walking Dead: The Telltale Definitive Series that includes all episodes from all four seasons, as well as 400 Days and The Walking Dead: Michonne, for release on Windows, PlayStation 4 and Xbox One on September 10, 2019.
-Each of the previous episodes in the series was remastered to use the new rendering system that was introduced in The Final Season, and adds over ten hours of developers and voice actor commentary.
-Additional improvements have been made in character models movement and lip syncing.
+Skybound published The Walking Dead: The Telltale Definitive Series, which includes all episodes from all four seasons, as well as 400 Days and The Walking Dead: Michonne, for release on Windows, PlayStation 4 and Xbox One on September 10, 2019.
+Each of the previous episodes in the series was remastered to use the new rendering system that was introduced in The Final Season, and over ten hours of developer and voice actor commentary is added.
+Additional improvements have been made in character model movement and lip syncing.

 Additional releases

-In addition to the Definitive Series edition, Skybound has also published all four seasons (including the 400 Days content) for the Nintendo Switch by January 21, 2020, and republished all four seasons, 400 Days and Michonne on personal computer digital storefronts in January 2020, after they had been pulled from sale from Telltale Games' closure.
+In addition to the Definitive Series edition, Skybound has also published all four seasons (including the 400 Days content) for the Nintendo Switch by January 21, 2020, and republished all four seasons, 400 Days and Michonne on personal computer digital storefronts in January 2020, after they had been pulled from sale after Telltale Games' original closure.